Founding Director and CEO, The Lawrence J. Ellison Institute for Transformative Medicine

 Dr Amadou A Sall is the CEO of Institut Pasteur de Dakar in Senegal and director of the WHO collaborating center for Arboviruses and viral hemorrhagic fever.
 He has been chairman of the Global Outbreak Alert and Response Network and a member of the Coalition for Epidemic Preparedness and Innovation (CEPI) Scientific Advisory Board.
 Dr Sall is a virologist with a PhD in Public health.
 He is an expert in epidemics response and control more specifically for arboviruses and viral hemorrhagic fevers (Ebola, Zika, Yellow fever…) and high consequence pathogens.
 Dr Sall is a member of several expert committees for WHO (GOARN, TDR, SAGE, STAG-IH…) and OIE.
 Dr Sall is the co-chair of the COVID 19 laboratory technical working group of Africa Center for Disease Control and member of the Africa Union AFTCOR steering Committee as well as the Senegalese Committee for COVID 19.
 He is the chairman of the Pasteur Network.

-Lynda Stuart, M.D., Ph.D.
+Lynda Stuart, MD, PhD.
 Lynda Stuart is a scientist, doctor, and passionate advocate for healthcare as a human right.
-She is the Vice President of Infectious Disease at BioNTech.
-She earned a Ph.D. from the University of Edinburgh and an M.D. from the University of Cambridge and the University of London.
+Until very recently was the VP for Infectious disease at BioNTech but is leaving to pursue a senior leadership role at the University of Washington’s School of Medicine as the Executive Director of the Institute for Protein Design.
+She earned a PhD from the University of Edinburgh and an MD from the University of Cambridge and the University of London.
 Dr. Stuart has served on the Massachusetts General Hospital Executive Committee for Research and as an affiliate of the Broad Institute of Harvard and MIT.
-As the Deputy Director for Vaccines & Human Immunology at the Gates Foundation, she led a team that aims to source novel approaches and accelerate the discovery, development, and translation of new passive and active immunization strategies for foundation priority diseases.
-During the coronavirus pandemic, Dr. Stuart also led the Foundation’s COVID19 discovery and translational vaccine response efforts.
-She was responsible for a large portfolio of COVID19 and pan-coronavirus vaccine candidates, transitioned multiple candidates through preclinical development and into the clinic.
+As the Deputy Director for Vaccines & Human Immunology at the Bill & Melinda Gates Foundation, she led a team that aims to source novel approaches and accelerate the discovery, development, and translation of new passive and active immunisation strategies for foundation priority diseases.
+During the coronavirus pandemic, Dr. Stuart also led the Foundation’s COVID-19 discovery and translational vaccine response efforts.
+She was responsible for a large portfolio of COVID-19 and pan-coronavirus vaccine candidates, transitioning multiple candidates through preclinical development and into the clinic.

 Executive Director & Co Founder, Pandemic Action Network